open-telemetry/opentelemetry-java-examples/declarative-configuration/README.md

 ## Prerequisites

-* Java 17 or higher is required to build this example (to run Gradle)
+* Java 17 or higher is required to run Gradle and build this example
-* Java 8 or higher is required to run the compiled example
+* Java 8 or higher may be used to run the example once it has been built

 ## Run